 Painting out of the can: While you will save time masking the interior, it will take longer to do the actual painting.

 There really is no right or wrong way to paint the interior of your racecar; you will hear different people swear by both techniques.
 I honestly am not sure which method I will use the next time I paint an interior of a car since both work fairly well.
 Regardless of which method you choose, it is important that the interior metal that you will be painting not be too cold or too hot.
 If you will be doing this during the winter months in a climate where it reaches cold temperatures, you will need to find a way to heat the garage up a bit either by using space heaters or simply leaving a door open to the heated house.
 If you are heating your garage to reach the desired temperature, allow extra time for the metal to also reach this temperature.
 Just because the room gets to the necessary temperature does not mean the painting surface is that temperature.
+Also, it might be a good idea for you to get a garage floor epoxy coating done in order to protect your flooring, it also means it’s a lot easier to clean up after painting your vehicle.
+It’s also very durable, affordable and gives your garage a professional finish.
 If you don’t have access to a garage, then it might be a good idea to wait until it gets a bit warmer outside.
 Read the back of the paint can to determine what temperature requirements for the painting surfaces it recommends.
 If you attempt to paint the car when it is too cold or hot, the paint might not adhere properly, and it may peel or bubble.
 I personally recommend that you wait to paint the interior of the car until after the cage is installed, although some people do prefer to paint the interior beforehand.
 The individual building the cage will damage the pretty paint job while installing the cage no matter how careful he is.

 When you purchase the primer, paint, and cleaning solution, verify that they are all compatible.
 It is possible for these products to be incompatible with each other, therefore causing the paint not to adhere properly.
 For the driver’s foot well area, some people apply a non-skid substance to the floor.
 I chose not to do this, and other than occasionally having to touch-up the paint in this area, I have no regrets.
 If you choose to do something differently with the foot well area, consider going to a boating store and see what options they recommend.